skyylex/ReactiveBeaver/README.md

 [![Build    Status](https://travis-ci.org/skyylex/ReactiveBeaver.svg?branch=master)](https://travis-ci.org/skyylex/ReactiveBeaver)

-# ReactiveBeaver (preparing first version)
+# ReactiveBeaver (preparing documentation)
 #### NOT released.
 ePub parser for iOS and OS X.
-Core parts are designed to be functional and are written in ReactiveCocoa.
+Core parts are designed to be reactive and are written in ReactiveCocoa.

 ### Main goals and principles

 - High tests coverage.
 - Performance optimization
-- Functional and non-functional usage.
+- RFP and non-RFP usage.
 - ePub 2 and 3 specification support.

 ### Usage